xmnlz/vpitashka/README.md

 ```bash
 docker compose --env-file .env.production up --build vpitashka -d
 ```
+> [!CAUTION]

-To avoid confusion with our hosted version of vpitashka, you are not allowed to publicly host another instance of vpitashka under the same name and use the same avatar.
+> To avoid confusion with our hosted version of vpitashka, you are not allowed to publicly host another instance of vpitashka under the same name and use the same avatar.